VolatileDream/0-to-kernel/slides.md

 * Remember the documentation you read?
 * This is hard: You don't get any output until it works
-* But it's easy: maybe 20 lines of code
+* But it's easy: 14 lines of code

    1)   volatile int \* UART_IO = (int*) 0x808C000;
    2)   volatile int \* UART_FLAGS = UART_IO + UART_FLAG_OFFSET;